bjorn-87/Telereg-frontend-default/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation
+1. Clone repo
+2. Navigate to folder containing repo and run commando `npm install`
+3. Edit file `src/template_authProvider.js` and rename it to `authprovider.js`
+4. Edit file `src/template_config.js` and rename it to `config.js`

 ## Available Scripts

 In the project directory, you can run:

+### `npm run https`

+Runs the app in the development mode with https.\
+Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm start`